History of the Ryukyu Islands: Mythology, the Shunten Dynasty and the Eiso Dynasty

-The first history of Ryukyu was written in Chūzan Seikan ("Mirrors of Chūzan"), which was compiled by Shō Shōken (1617–75), also known as Haneji Chōshū.
+The first history of Ryukyu was written in Chūzan Seikan ("Mirrors of Chūzan"), which was compiled by Shō Shōken (1617–1675), also known as Haneji Chōshū.
 The Ryukyuan creation myth is told, which includes the establishment of Tenson as the first king of the islands and the creation of the Noro, female priestesses of the Ryukyuan religion.
 The throne was usurped from one of Tenson's descendants by a man named Riyu.
-Chūzan Seikan then tells the story of a Japanese samurai, Minamoto no Tametomo (1139–70), who fought in the Hogen Rebellion of 1156 and fled first to Izu Island and then to Okinawa.
+Chūzan Seikan then tells the story of a Japanese samurai, Minamoto no Tametomo (1139–1170), who fought in the Hogen Rebellion of 1156 and fled first to the Izu Islands and then to Okinawa.
 He had relations with the sister of the Aji of Ōzato and sired Shunten, who then led a popular rebellion against Riyu and established his own rule at Urasoe Castle.
 Most historians, however, discount the Tametomo story as a revisionist history that is intended to legitimize Japanese domination over Okinawa.
-Shunten's dynasty ended in the third generation when his grandson, Gihon, abdicated, went into exile, and was succeeded by Eiso, who began a new royal lineage.
-The Eiso dynasty continued for five generations.